matthewwithanm/react-mediaswitch/README.md

 </MediaCase>
 ```

-Using server rendering and want something other than the default to be rendered
-on the server?
+Using server rendering?
 Mark a case as "initial":

 ```
 <MediaCase ... initial={true}>